Adaptive Kayaking Snapshot: An InfoGraphic

-Given the limited ability of organized groups to paddle together, it's no surprise that one of the changes we've noted in the Adaptive Kayaking InfoGraphic below is that there was huge growth in the percentage of individual paddlers investing in adaptive equipment, such as our Versa Paddle and Gamut Paddle Holder, Thirty-six percent of our customer base were individuals in 2019.
+Given the limited ability of organized groups to paddle together during the pandemic, it's no surprise that one of the changes we've noted in the Adaptive Kayaking InfoGraphic above is that there was huge growth in the percentage of individual paddlers investing in adaptive equipment, such as our Versa Paddle and Gamut Paddle Holder.
+Thirty-six percent of our customer base were individuals in 2019.
 In 2020, that percentage skyrocketed to 68 percent.
 The individuals tended to fall into these categories:

 experienced paddlers with rotator cuff injuries or recent shoulder surgeries

 parents and grandparents purchasing an adaptive paddle for a child/grandchild with a physical or cognitive disability, including Cerebral Palsy, congenital amputee, Autism

 recreational therapy- or school-based programs purchasing equipment for an individual involved in their organization